-Parties who experience difficulty in furnishing the information required, or submitting in the format required, are therefore urged to make written applications to the Commission at an early stage for permission to deviate from the questionnaire or provide the information in an alternative format that can satisfy the Commission so requirements.
-The Commission will give due consideration to such a request ori good cause shown.
+Parties, who experience difficulty in furnishing the information required, or submitting in the format required, are therefore urged to make written applications to the Commission at an early stage for permission to deviate from the questionnaire or provide the information in an alternative format that can satisfy the Commission's requirements.
+The Commission will give due consideration to such a request on good cause shown.

 Any interested party may request an oral hearing at any stage of the investigation in accordance with Section 5 of the ADR, provided that the party indicates reasons for not relying on written submission only.
 The Commission may refuse an oral hearing if granting such hearing will unduly delay the finalisation of a determination.
 Parties requesting an oral hearing shall provide the Commission with a detailed agenda for, and a detailed version, including a non-confidential version, of the information to be discussed at the oral hearing at the time of the request.
-Oral representations will be limited to one hour for SACU manufacturers and exporters and thirty minutes for importers.